bobrocke/zed-vento/README.md

-# Zed-Vento
+# Vento-Improved

-Adds support for the Vento template language to the Zed code editor.
+Adds improved support for the Vento template language to the Zed code editor.

 ## Features